senzing-factory/build-resources/claude/pr-prompt.md

 # PR Code Review - Execute Immediately

 You are performing an automated code review.
 Analyze against the following checklist

-- If this is running on a local devlopers machine with the command `/senzing-code-review`:
+- If this is running on a local developers machine with the command `/senzing-code-review`:
-   - The review should be against local changes in the git diff.
+  - The review should be against local changes in the Git diff.
 - If this is running on GitHub:
   - Read any existing comments on the pull request and consider them in your review.
   - Analyze the pull request diff below and provide your review NOW.
 Do not ask what to do - proceed directly with the review.

 ## Review Checklist